akka/akka-samples/akka-sample-distributed-workers-scala/README.md

 To limit the scope of this example, we have chosen to emulate client activity with two ordinary actors:

-* The `FrontEnd` actor generates payloads at random intervals and sends them to the 'Master' actor.
+* The `FrontEnd` actor generates payloads at random intervals and sends them to the 'WorkManager' actor.
 * The `WorkResultConsumerActor` that consumes results and logs them.